 What is Tide?

-Like many other fintech apps, the majority of Tide’s features are found on your smartphone.
+Like many other fintech online-only business apps, the majority of Tide’s features are found on your smartphone.
 The card you’re sent in the post is the only physical aspect of your Tide account.

 The Tide app offers a number of resources to help freelancers nurture their businesses and organises them into a series of easily accessible pages.